 Does blepharoplasty affect how contact lenses fit?

-No. Blepharoplasty surgery only works on the skin and muscle of the eyelids area — how your contact lenses fit is based on the shape of your eye itself.
-Although you won’t be able to wear contacts for two weeks or so after surgery (to allow time for the healing process to progress without disturbance) blepharoplasty surgery will not change how your contact lenses fit or function.
+No. Eyelid (blepharoplasty) surgery affects skin and soft tissue of the eyelids, but should not affect ocular structures upon which contact lenses fit.
+Although you won’t apply contacts for two weeks or longer after surgery (to allow healing), blepharoplasty surgery doesn’t normally change how your contact lenses fit or function.